Cheeseburger & Pellegrino - 🍽️ THE PERMISSION TO FEEL FULL

 • Pause before your first bite.
 Ask, “What am I really hungry for?”

 • Honor satisfaction.
-When your body whispers “enough,” trust it — don’t argue.
+When your body whispers “enough,” trust it.

 • Release perfection.
-If you overeat, don’t spiral.
-It’s information, not indictment.
+If you overeat, don’t spiral — reflect.

 • Bless your food.
 Gratitude digests better than guilt ever will.

-These small pauses turned my meals into mindfulness rituals.
-They grounded me in the present, made me less reactive, and reminded me that nourishment is a form of prayer.
+These small pauses turned meals into mindfulness rituals.
+They grounded me in the present and reminded me that nourishment is prayer in action.

 Why This Matters on GLP-1

-GLP-1 medications quiet the appetite, but they also invite a deeper question: what do we do with the silence food used to fill?
-For me, it became an opening for spiritual and emotional renewal.
-As the cravings calmed, my creativity came back.
+GLP-1 quiets appetite, but it also invites a deeper question: What do we do with the silence food used to fill?
+In that quiet, creativity returned.
 I started writing again.
 Dancing again.
 Dreaming again.
+Fullness no longer meant restriction; it meant expansion — a life that feels whole.

 “When I treat my hunger with compassion, I meet the part of myself that’s been waiting to be seen.”